Back to the full dot-point answer

 Quick questions on Brønsted-Lowry acid-base theory explained: HSC Chemistry Module 5

-12short Q&A pairs drawn directly from our worked dot-point answer.
+8short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is definitions?Show answer
+What are definitions?Show answer

 The definition focuses on the proton transfer itself, not on whether the reaction occurs in water.

-What is conjugate acid-base pairs?Show answer
+What are conjugate acid-base pairs?Show answer

 When an acid donates a proton, it becomes a base (because it can now accept the proton back).
 When a base accepts a proton, it becomes an acid.
-The acid and base that differ by a single $H^+$ form a conjugate acid-base pair.
+The acid and base that differ by a single form a conjugate acid-base pair.

 What is amphiprotic species?Show answer